puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 See the Expression section later on this page for further details of the expressions that are now available.

+From Puppet 2.6.0 you can also use the "in" syntax.
+This operator allows you to find if the left operand is in the right one.
+The left operand must be resort to a string, but the right operand can be:

+* a string
+* an array
+* a hash (the search is done on the keys)

+This syntax can be used in any place where an expression is supported:

+    $eatme = 'eat'
+    if $eatme in ['ate', 'eat'] {
+    ...
+    }

+    $value = 'beat generation'
+    if 'eat' in $value {
+      notice("on the road")
+    }

 #### Appending to Variables